 However, the principles are not clearly delineated in the literature.
 Even though we found overall criteria for differences in the identified principles, we also found distinct overlaps in the literature.
 For example, Floridi et al. (2018) concluded that explicability would enable the principles of beneficence, non-maleficence, justice, and autonomy.
-We highlighted these overlaps in Figure 4.
-As archiving trustworthy AI was described as the overarching goal in three of the fundamental manuscripts (Morley et al., 2019; Floridi et al., 2018; AI HLEG, 2019) or as one the greatest challenges (Shahriari & Shahriari, 2017), we also consider it as the most important dimensions which can be enabled by respecting the other principles.
-Trustworthiness in AI can be achieved, for example, according to Floridi et al. (2018), if the four main criteria beneficence, non-maleficence, justice, autonomy, and explicability are fulfilled.
+We have highlighted these overlaps in Figure 4.
+As archiving trustworthy AI was described as the overarching goal in three of the fundamental manuscripts (Morley et al., 2019; Floridi et al., 2018; AI HLEG, 2019) or as one of the greatest challenges (Shahriari & Shahriari, 2017), we also consider it the most important dimension that can be enabled by respecting the other principles.
+Trustworthiness in AI can be achieved, for example, according to Floridi et al. (2018), if the four main criteria of beneficence, non-maleficence, justice, autonomy, and explicability are fulfilled.
 Moreover, these criteria were discussed by all fundamental manuscripts that addressed ethical principles for AI (see Table 3).
 The principles in the inner part of Figure 4, in contrast, were used in these papers to describe the principles in more detail.